Updated: May 4, 2026

 Discuss their approach to syncing visuals with musical elements

-Confirm their technical capabilities match your post-production needs
+Confirm that their technical capabilities match your post-production needs

 Additional crew roles might include: